pzacha/Solar-system-model/README.md

 2D Solar system simulator.
 It uses Euler method to estimate location and velocity of objects.
 The purpose of the project was to improve python skills - especially Numpy and SQLite libraries.

 ## Screenshots
+User menu with available options.
 ![Menu](./img/menu.png)

+Snap from animation.
 ![Animation](./img/animation.png)

 ## Technologies